 Hospital experiences can be extremely stressful to children and their families.
 Interruption of normal life, physical limitations, medical procedures, and family separation all have the potential to interfere with a child's response to medical treatment.
 Hospitalized children are often fearful and do not understand what may be required for their treatment.
 The Child Life Program at McLeod Children's Hospital seeks to establish trust and provide children and their families a positive, informative and comfortable hospital stay.
-This is done through many services – including the Child Life Specialist, the Volunteer Coordinator, and the McLeod Child Life Activity Center.
+This is done through the Child Life Specialist and Child Life Activity Center.

 The Child Life Specialist